janbaykara/p5-2/README.md

 npm install
 ```

-Then for development, type:
+Then for development, run:

 ```sh
 npm run dev
 ```

-and to build for deployment, type:
+and to build for deployment, run:

 ```sh
 npm run prod